victornkpubre/victornkpubre/README.md

 ## I'm a Computer Science and Accounting Student

 - 👨‍💻 I’m currently working on cross-platform development technologies like Flutter, Laravel etc.
+- 💪🏼 Software Development Stack: Flutter/Vue.js, Laravel and AWS
 - 📚 I’m currently learning everything about React, Devops and Deep Learning with Django 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to listen to music and play soccer and golf 🎱.

 ---